 The Development Management Committee will not undertake site visits while the Coronavirus restrictions are in place.
 Decisions by the committee will be based on the information supplied with an application and presented to them in reports, representations and other presentations.

-Staff will not have access to the offices during this current lockdown period.
+Staff do not have access to the offices at present.
 As a result site notices will be used as the main form of publicity during this period for all applications rather than direct letters to neighbouring properties.
 You can also view the weekly lists of applications that have been registered and determined online.

 We hope that you understand that these changes have been brought about by the unprecedented times that we are currently facing.

 Your patience and understanding at this time is much appreciated.